Ashaw916/readme-generator/README.md

 - Tests
 - Contact Info
 ## Installation Istructions
-Simply clone the code into your repo and run it in your terminal with the command 'node index.js'.
+Simply clone the code into your repo and install dependancies with 'npm i' command in terminal, then run the program with the command 'node index.js'.
 ## Usage
 Just answer the questions.
 ## License